CISecurity/ControlsAssessmentSpecification/control-18/control-18.7.rst

 --------
 * M1(i) = (For each software "i" from Input 1) 1 if the software is verified by static analysis tool(s); 0 otherwise
 * M2(i) = (For each software "i" from Input 1) 1 if the software is verified by dynamic analysis tool(s); 0 otherwise
-* M3 = The number of internally developed software (the count of Input 1)
+* M3 = Count of internally developed software (the count of Input 1)

 Metrics
 -------